scalawithcats/scala-with-cats/src/pages/monads/either.md

 advantages over `Left.apply` and `Right.apply`
 because they return results of type `Either` instead of `Left` and `Right`.
-This helps avoid type inference bugs caused by over-narrowing, like the bug in the example below:
+This helps avoid type inference problems caused by over-narrowing, like the issue in the example below:

 ```scala mdoc:fail
 def countPositive(nums: List[Int]) =